 Alpha Protocol is one of the unsung RPG cult classics of the last generation.
-Received not great at all on release, fans have flocked to it in the years since for various different reasons.
+Received not great at all on release, fans have flocked to it in the years since for various different reasons, similar to Destiny 2 situation.
 Many claim to love the story, others are fascinated at the mish-mash of different genres, and some people just want to prove Destructoid alumni Jim Sterling wrong.
 Whatever your reason for enjoying it, it seems time has been favorable to this misunderstood RPG.

 Unfortunately, your favorite spy role-playing game from Obsidian Entertainment, can’t be bought on Steam anymore.
 Sega, the game’s publisher, had it pulled from the storefront, according to the game’s Steam listing.